-Ed left for home today after dropping me off at the trailhead.
-The forecast was a 30% chance of rain in the morning.
+Today’s destination was Crosby Manitou State Park.
+Ed dropped me off at the trailhead on Lake County Road 6, then headed home.
+His time on the trail was up.
+Sniff!
+Today’s forecast called for a 30 percent chance of rain in the morning.
+Not too bad.
 It did drizzle on and off, but nothing that got me too wet, so that was nice.

 Unfortunately, I did something with my backpack – leaned it over too far, I think – and a bunch of water leaked into the bottom of the pack and then dripped all over my shorts.
 So they got soaked.
 I stopped and took a microfiber cloth and sopped up as much water from my shorts as I could, then applied Body Glide to my inner thighs to avoid chafing.
 But I didn’t unpack my loaded bag – too much work.

 Striking Out for Crosby Manitou

 The terrain in the morning was easy and lovely.
 I crossed a 440-foot (134.1 m) boardwalk at one point; Brian took drone shots of that.
 I passed a 20-foot (6.1 m) erratic, which was very cool.
 That might be the biggest one I’ve ever seen.
 I met two nice, young men packing up camp and interviewed them for the series, then texted Brian to meet them and take photos/videos.

 Then things turned sour.
 In the afternoon the trail devolved into this rooty, muddy, rocky mess.
 The roots were so tightly entangled you had to walk on top of them, which chewed up the bottoms of your feet.
 It was slow going and nasty.
 I could barely enjoy the scenery because I had to look down and watch every single step.
 The only nice part was a detour off to Lilly’s Island, a cute, tiny island linked to the mainland by a short boardwalk.
 There was a trail register on the island, which I signed; BlueBerry had already gotten there!